23nosurrend/web-wallet/README.md

-## Name
+### Name

 Web Wallet

-## Hosting services
+### Hosting Services

-Frontend:netlify
-backend:render
+Frontend: NetlifyBackend: Render

-## Functionalities
+Functionalities

- ### Step one
-  Use have to craete and account vy clciking on signup button
-  ### Step Two
+#### Step One: Create an Account

+Users can create an account by clicking on the Sign Up button on the homepage.

+#### Step Two: Log In

-  User have to log in using teh same credentials
+After creating an account, users can log in using the same credentials.

-  ### Step Three
-  BY deafult after login user will go to dashboard which will ahve default wallets
-    cash wallet
+#### Step Three: Dashboard

+Upon logging in, users are redirected to the Dashboard.

+The dashboard includes default wallets:

+Cash Wallet

+Mobile Wallet

+Budget Records

+#### Step Four: Access Wallets and Budget

+On the left-hand side of the dashboard, users will find a My Account navigation menu.

+Clicking on My Account reveals a dropdown with:

+Cash Wallet

-    Mobile wallet
+Mobile Wallet

-    BUdget records
-   ### Step Three
-   ON the left side user have to click on MY account Nav , where dropdown will be shown cash wallet ,mobile wallet , and budget .
-   ### Step Four
+Budget

+#### Step Five: Update Wallets

-   User can spcify which wallet he want to top up by clicking on it then write amount in input and clcik save button below ,this will update specified account
+Users can select the wallet they want to top up (Cash or Mobile Wallet) by clicking on it under My accounts

+Enter the desired amount in the input field and click the Save button below to update the selected wallet.

+#### Step Six: Set Budget

+Users can specify their budget by accessing the Budget section.
+By going Under My account section and choose budget

+Enter the budget amount and click Set to save the record.

+#### Step Seven: Perform Transactions

+Users can perform transactions between wallets.By going to transactio section on left sidde ,(Create Transaction)

+After a transaction, the remaining amount in the wallet is updated automatically.

+#### Step Eight: Visualize Transactions

+Users can view all their transactions, filtered by the logged-in user, in the transaction history section of the dashboard.